Ashley-Owens/RaspberryPi_NAS/README.md

 I just went the easy route on this and installed the OS via the Raspberry Pi Imager found on the [Raspberry Pi website](https://www.raspberrypi.org/software/).
 Download the installation software to your mac, plug in a microSD card, and follow the instructions.

 ### Boot Raspberry Pi
 I attempted to do this headless (without a monitor attached) but was unsuccessful.
 I finally caved and bought a little HDMI to micro HDMI adapter to debug my Pi.
 Apparently, at some point after installing the microSD, I unplugged the Pi without shutting it down properly.
 This corrupted the boot partition, which was why I couldn't SSH into it.
 I reformatted the microSD, installed it, and plugged the Pi into an ethernet cable.
 I followed the OS set-up instructions, enabled SSH (using the GUI), and the installation was successful.

+To properly shut down the Pi type: `sudo shutdown`
+To properly restart the Pi type: `sudo reboot`

 ### Set a Static IP for Running Headless
 I followed this [tutorial](https://pimylifeup.com/raspberry-pi-static-ip-address/) to set my local static IP.
 I tried a few different IP addresses, apparently my router only allows IP's in the range of 192.168.0.2-254.
 Initially, I tried an IP address outside of this range, 192.168.1.68, but when I checked my router it had assigned 192.168.0.68 to my Pi, which was why I couldn't SSH into it.
 I changed the IP to begin with 192.168.0.x and the static IP finally persisted.